mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 This table follows two basic guidelines:
-1) When ever a fully online meeting follows an in-person meeting, the online meeting time is used that most disadvantages most the participants of the time zone where the in-person meeting was held.
+1) When ever a fully online meeting follows an in-person meeting, the online meeting time is used that most disadvantages most of the participants of the time zone where the in-person meeting was held.
 2) If multiple fully online meetings follow each other, the time zone selection should be rotated based on the most recent time zones that the in-person